Jlexender/geometry3/README.md

 # Description

 Geometry3 repository is an implementation of basic functions that specify on segments on triangles (especially from geometry.asy), but ported to 3D and triple-like variables.
-Some functions can be implemented really poorly.

-# List of available functions
+# List of available functions (to be done)

 * path3 triangle(triple A, triple B, triple C)
     - Returns a triangle path by 3 points